 Teresa Velarde Caridad/Widow returns to La Posada Mágica, where she originated the roles of Mom and Mariluz.
 She also appeared in SCR's Man of the Flesh and participated in many of SCR's Hispanic Playwrights Project readings.
-Ms. Velarde understudied the role of Eponine in Les Miserables at the Shubert Theatre in Los Angeles.
+Ms. Velarde understudied the role of Eponine in Les Misérables at the Shubert Theatre in Los Angeles.
 Some of her other theatrical credits include leading roles in Latins Anonymous at San Diego Repertory Theatre; B.C.
 Historia, produced by the Bilingual Foundation of the Arts at the Los Angeles Theatre Center; the award-winning A Piece of My Heart at International City Theatre; and multiple roles in Happy Birthday, Angel, an anti-gang play produced by SCR.
 Some of her starring television credits include "General Hospital," "Hotel Malibu," "Days of Our Lives," "Down the Shore," "Sunset Beach," "Empty Nest," "Beverly Hills, 90210," "The Bad Land," "Brother's Keeper," "Malcolm in the Middle" and "The Practice."
 Ms. Velarde has also appeared in films including The Addict, Choose Me, The People Under the Stairs and Outbreak.
 She has leading roles in My Indian Summer, a CBS After School Special and Mi Casa Es Su Casa, an award-winning film produced by AFI.
-She is also a licensed therapist who works with adolescents and adults.
-She has two handsome sons, Justin and Lucas, and has been married to drummer David Page for 22 years.
-She wishes to thank her family and friends and wishes everyone a blessed holiday season.
+She is a licensed therapist who works with adolescents and adults and trains new therapists in Los Alamitos.
+She is also currently assisting the homeless and underserved helping to provide mental health services in the Orange County P12 SOUTH COAST REPERTORY • La Posada Mágica area.
+She has two handsome sons, Justin and Lucas, and has been married to drummer David Page for 23 years.
+She wishes to thank her family and friends and wishes everyone a blessed Christmas.
 Feliz Navidad!
 PLAYWRIGHT, DIRECTOR & DESIGNERS OCTAVIO SOLIS (Playwright/Director) is a playwright and director living in San Francisco.
-His works Man of the Flesh, Prospect, El Paso Blue, Santos & Santos, El Otro, Dreamlandia, Bethlehem, Gibraltar, The Seven Visions of Encarnacion and The Ballad of Pancho and Lucy have been mounted at theatres nationwide.
-Shiner, his collaborative project with Erik Ehn, was mounted by Undermain Theatre in Dallas.
-His most recent project is Marfa Lights, a new play written for West Texas State A&M in Canyon, Texas.
-Solis has received an NEA Playwriting Fellowship, two playwriting grants from The Kennedy Center, the Will Glickman Playwright Award, the 1998 TCG/NEA Theatre Artists in Residence Grant, the 1998 McKnight Fellowship grant from The Playwrights' Center in Minneapolis and the 2000-2001 National Theatre Artists Residency Grant.
-His new play Lydia opens at the Denver Center Theatre Company in January 2008 and June in a Box opens at Intersection for the Arts in March.
-Solis is a member of the Dramatists Guild, an alumnus of New Dramatists and a SCR Associate Artist.
-MARCOS LOYA (Composer/Musical Director) See biography on page P-11.
+His works Lydia, June in a Box, Lethe, Marfa Lights, Gibraltar, The Ballad of Pancho and Lucy, The 7 Visions of Encarnacion, Bethlehem, Dreamlandia, El Otro, Man of the Flesh, Prospect, El Paso Blue and Santos & Santos have been mounted at the Oregon Shakespeare Festival, Denver Center for the Performing Arts, Dallas Theater Center, Magic Theatre, Intersection for the Arts, San Diego Repertory Theatre, San Jose Repertory Theatre, Shadowlight in San Francisco, Venture Theatre in Philadelphia, Latino Chicago Theatre Company, New York Summer Play Festival, Teatro Vista in Chicago, El Teatro Campesino, Undermain Theatre in Dallas, Thick Description, Campo Santo, Imua Theatre Company in New York, and Cornerstone Theatre.
+His collaborative works include Burning Dreams, co-written with Julie Hebert and Gina Leishman; Shiner, written with Erik Ehn; and Great Highway, written with Wendy Weiner.
+Mr. Solis has received an NEA 1995-97 Playwriting Fellowship, the Roger L. Stevens Award from the Kennedy Center, the Will Glickman Playwright Award, a production grant from the Kennedy Center Fund for New American Plays, the 1998 TCG/ NEA Theatre Artists in Residence Grant, the 1998 McKnight Fellowship grant from the Playwrights Center in Minneapolis, and the National Latino Playwriting Award for 2003.
+He is the recipient of the 2000-2001 National Theatre Artists Residency Grant from TCG and the Pew Charitable Trust for Gibraltar at the Oregon Shakespeare Festival.
+Mr. Solis is a Thornton Wilder Fellow for the MacDowell Colony, a New Dramatists alum, a member of the Dramatists Guild and an Associate Artist for SCR.
+MARCOS LOYA (Composer/Musical Director) See biography on page P-10.